JaneliaSciComp/G4_Display_Tools/docs/data_processing_documentation.md

 # Overview

-To set up your automatic data processing (which will actually take place after an experiment is finished running via the [Condcutor](G4_Conductor_Manual.md)), you will need to edit one file, called `create_processing_settings.m`.
+To set up your automatic data processing (which will actually take place after an experiment is finished running via the [Conductor](G4_Conductor_Manual.md)), you will need to edit one file, called `create_processing_settings.m`.
 You can find it in `G4_Display_Tools/G4_Data_Analysis/new_processing_settings`.
 Note that there are two folders in `G4_Data_Analysis` called `data_processing` and `data_plotting`.
 These are older files, compatible with older versions of the Display Tools, but they will not work with the current version on github.

 After opening `create_processing_settings.m` you will go through the file and change the settings to match your needs.
 Notice that the settings are simply matlab variables.
 You can change the value of any given variable, but do not create or delete any.
 Once the settings are how you want them, you will save the file, and then run it in matlab.
 It should only take a second to run.
-When it is finished, you should find a new .mat file in your Experiment folder containing your processing settings.
-Note, you must create your experiment before doing this, or you will have no Experiment folder to save the file in.
-This is all you need.
+When it is finished, you should find a new .mat file in your Experiment folder (or wherever you chose to save the file) containing your processing settings.
 When you use the Conductor to run the experiment, you'll see a textbox that wants a processing file.
-You will provide the path to this file you just created, and the Conductor will implement those settings when it runs its processing.
+You will provide the path to this file you just created, and the Conductor will process the data accordingly when the experiment is done running.
 See more details about this in the [Conductor documentation](G4_Conductor_Manual.md).

 # The Settings in Detail